S-Y-A-N/odin-recipes/README.md

 Note: The recipes are not taken from the credited websites, only the photo.

-If you are the owner of one of used photos please contact me and I will remove it.
+If you are the owner of one of the used photos please contact me and I will remove it.